 - Increase Integration of Our Products into Our Customers' Workflows.
 Building long-term partnerships and embedding our products within our customers' key workflows are at the core of our strategy.
 As customers move from stock to custom and, ultimately, to clinical production, their total expenditure significantly increases.
-Based on our cumulative purchase data from 2018 to 2020, excluding purchase data relating to sample transport medium, our customers that purchased our custom products, catalog products and GMP-grade products represented approximately 9%, 90% and fewer than 1%, respectively, of our total customers over such period.
 We intend to further integrate into customer workflows during their product development by partnering with them to develop customized reagents for their workflows, providing excellent customer and technical support, and facilitating the scale-up in volume and regulatory stringency as they move towards production. - Provide Superior Customer Service Through Operational Excellence.
 We are committed to providing superior customer service and to continuously developing our existing operational excellence.
-We intend to invest heavily in automation and infrastructure to substantially increase the manufacturing capacity at our facilities, which we believe will improve our operating efficiency and reduce delivery time for custom research and GMP-grade products.

-- Expand R&D and Commercial Scale to Establish Leadership in High Growth Market Segments.
+We intend to invest heavily in automation and infrastructure to substantially increase the manufacturing capacity at our facilities, which we believe will improve our operating efficiency and reduce delivery time for custom research and GMP-grade products. - Expand R&D and Commercial Scale to Establish Leadership in High Growth Market Segments.
 We are investing substantially in our marketing, sales, R&D, and technical support capabilities.
 We believe this investment will allow us to increase our brand awareness, develop new products and services, and attract new customers, particularly those in the high growth gene therapy and nucleic acid therapeutic market segments.
 We intend to onboard new gene therapy and mRNA therapeutic customers by expanding our viral and nucleic acid bioproduction expertise and establishing a scientific field presence to provide new services and support models.
 We believe these efforts will also allow us to support our existing customers when they migrate from research to GMP-grade products. - Selectively Expand in Geographies with Attractive Growth Potential.
 We believe there is significant opportunity for our high quality, custom products in markets outside of the U.S., including Europe.
 Based on our knowledge of the industry, we believe the local supply base in Europe is not able to produce customer-specified formulations with the diversity and at the scale necessary to satisfy the corresponding demand, with the short turnaround times customers will expect.
 We intend to expand into these markets by developing new relationships enabling us to establish manufacturing capabilities or by acquiring existing operating businesses in Europe.